 The safest place for your baby to sleep is in a cot in the same room as you.
-Their risk of cot death is lower than babies who sleep in a separate room.
+The risk of cot death is higher for babies who sleep in a separate room.

 Keep your baby's cot in the same room as you for at least the first 6 months.

 Make sure the cot is in good condition and correctly assembled.

 The mattress should be clean, firm and flat with no rips.
 It should fit the cot.
 An uneven mattress could allow your baby to roll onto their side and tummy.

 There is a risk your baby could get trapped in a gap between the mattress and the edge of the cot if the mattress does not fit properly.
 This could lead to suffocation.